25 Fascinating Honey Bee Facts to Sweeten the Mind

 Honey has a low glycemic index (GI).
 The presence of fructose slows down the absorption of glucose in the bloodstream, preventing rapid spikes in blood sugar.
 A study published in the International Journal of Food Sciences and Nutrition found that honey’s lower GI compared to sucrose and other sweeteners contributes to better glycemic control, making it a favorable option for individuals concerned about blood sugar management.
 No wonder it’s the preferred sweetener of many chefs.

 22. Honey is the third most faked food in the world, according to Larry Olmsted, author of Real Food, Fake Food.
 Only olive oil and cheese are faked more often than honey.

-24. China is the world’s largest producer of honey and exports large amounts to the rest of the world, according to the Netflix documentary series, Rotten.
+24. China is the world’s largest producer of honey and exports large amounts to the rest of the world.

 25. You can tell the difference between real honey and fake honey by checking stickiness, thickness, taste and smell with this easy test.

 One final honey bee fact: The Jordan Estate apiary features seven beehives and a carefully designed bee flower garden.
-Reserve the Estate Tour & Tasting or book a Vineyard Hike today to see the Jordan apiary and taste Jordan Estate Honey You can also learn more about beekeeping at Jordan by watching this video.
+Reserve the Estate Tour & Tasting during summer and fall or book a Nature Hike during spring to see the Jordan apiary and taste Jordan Estate Honey.
+If you’re feeling inspired at home, plant a bee garden like we did.